-Activities continue to move forward, including final possession of remaining required ROW, procurement of demolition services, coordination with third parties on utility relocation, finalizing the California Public Utilities Commission safety approvals for the OC Streetcar's grade crossings certification, finalizing the scope of services for the operations and maintenance request for proposals, and continued coordination with the Federal Transit Administration (FTA) on the status of the FFGA.
+Activities continue to move forward, including coordination with third parties on utility relocation, finalizing the scope of services for the operations and maintenance request for proposals, and continued coordination with the Federal Transit Administration (FTA).
 The streetcar vehicle manufacturing contract has been executed and the notice to proceed has been issued.
-The FTA continues to show strong support for the project, and a FFGA was executed in November 2018.
+The streetcar construction contract has been executed and Notice to Proceed was issued on March 4, 2019 and construction activities are underway.
+With strong FTA support for the project, a FFGA was executed in November 2018.
+Construction is anticipated to be complete in early 2022.

 See page 27 for more information.